 Update: I’ve been using this unit for about 3 months now, and it’s still working very well.
 However, what I will say is that I’ve been having to scrub the filter with a tooth-brush and re-prime it about once per month.
 Why?
-Simply put, the water here in Montreal is absolutely disgusting.
+Simply put, the water here in North York is absolutely disgusting.

 Given that the water tastes so good, and cleaning/re-priming both filters only takes about two minutes (I timed it), I don’t mind in the slightest.
 Still highly recommend choosing this filtration system over the alternatives.
 The cleaning is just the price you pay for a solid reverse osmosis water filter.